openhab/website/blog/2024-12-15-openhab-4-3-release.md

 # Enjoy and Get in Touch!

-We hope that you like the new release as much as we do - as always our [community forum](https://community.openhab.org/) is there for questions, comments and discussions.
+We hope that you like the new release as much as we do.
+As always, our [community forum](https://community.openhab.org/) is there for questions, comments and discussions.
 Do not hesitate to get in touch, join our community, receive help and share your experiences and use cases.